www.scantips.com

 The term "reinvested" says it all.
 This payment was already invested before the dividend payment withdrew it.
 After dividend payment, you could now spend it, or invest it elsewhere, but "reinvested" typically means put it back into the same investment.
 The stock dividend is NOT new gain, it is simply a gain withdrawal from your investment, which reduces future earnings.
 See evidence below this is true.

 Rationale of the new reinvested shares being "Free": Sure, you do buy the new shares with the dividend withdrawn from your earnings, but its still your same money.
-It came out of your investment, and reinvestment simply puts it back into your investment.
-You could keep it out if you wish, but reinvestment puts it back to restore the same previous investment value, and also adds new free shares with zero additional cost (every quarter).
+It came out of your investment, and reinvestment simply puts it back into your investment with no additional cost.
+You could keep it out if you wish, but reinvestment puts it back to restore the same previous investment value, but it also adds new free shares with no additional cost (every quarter).
 So either way, the overall value is unchanged (on that first day), because it already was and still is your money, but your investment future potential is lowered if withdrawn, but will increase if reinvested (seriously increased with added shares over long term).
 The share price did drop by the dividend amount, but reinvestment puts it back in the form of additional shares to be the same value again.
 This example of a 1% dividend reinvested now buys 1% more shares at a 99% price.
 Then on that day, the investment is exactly the same value as before (101% shares at 99% cost).
 You do now have 1% more free shares (free meaning for zero additional cost).
 This is repeated every quarter (120 quarters in 30 years), and after several years, this adds to a dramatic increase in earnings.
 And the longer time of years continues that increase, exponentially.

 Tax: The US IRS does tax your dividend as "income", if reinvested or not, because the act of returning it to you made it be "realized income" (that you already had earned previously, but just not withdrawn it into your pocket until now).
 Tax is due on any withdrawal, reinvested or not.
 But if reinvested, that purchase restores your previous investment value.
 More shares at the lowered price will be the same previous value, but more shares will earn more in the future (so this reinvested dividend is a real plus).